Hecter94/EndlessSky-PluginArchive/plugins.md

 <br>
 <br>
 Uniques are great!
 Why aren't more ingame?<br>
-This plugin contains my former plugins unque.fix (just some vanilla unique adjustments), real.fluff (10 unique pets) and lots of new uniques with storylines.<br>
+This plugin contains my former plugins unique.fix (just some vanilla unique adjustments), real.fluff (10 unique pets) and lots of new uniques with storylines.<br>
 <br>
 <ul>
 <li> Removes mass and outfit space from the cloaking device</li>